 Home prices increased an annual 8.5 percent in April, according to the Norwegian Real Estate Brokers Association, while retail sales jumped 9.6 percent in March.
 Policy makers are battling to limit gains in the currency, which has become a haven currency for investors seeking to escape Europe’s debt crisis.
 Norway boasts the world’s biggest budget surplus of any AAA rated nation and has no net debt.

 Net revenue from petroleum activities for 2012 is estimated at 378 billion kroner, compared with the 352 billion kroner anticipated in October, according to the budget.
+The oil price will average 650 kroner ($109) a barrel this year, the government estimated today.
+That’s up from a forecast of 575 kroner a barrel in October.

 To contact the reporter on this story: Josiane Kremer in Oslo at firstname.lastname@example.org